ZoranStojsavljevic/Android_12_BT_SCO_Audio_HAL/Android_build/build_Android_12/README.md

 	    This is shorthand for the same build command.

+#### 2. [OPTIONAL] to build specific components

+To build only the system image:

+	$ make systemimage

+To build the boot image:

+	$ make bootimage

-#### 2. Monitor Build Progress
+#### 3. Monitor Build Progress

-	The build process can take 1-3 hours or more, depending on your hardware.
+	The build process can take 1-12 hours or more, depending on your hardware.

 	Output files will be generated in the out/target/product/<device> directory.